httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@path": /path
 ~~~

-### Query Components {#content-request-query}
+### Query {#content-request-query}

 The `@query` identifier refers to the query component of the HTTP request message.
-When the identifier is used with no parameters, the value is the entire normalized query string, not including the leading `?` character.
+The value is the entire normalized query string defined by {{RFC3986}}, not including the leading `?` character.
+If used, the `@query` identifier MUST occur only once in the signature input.

 For example, the following request message: